pypa/packaging.python.org/source/discussions/deploying-python-applications.rst

-spirit of virtualenvs. pex is an expansion upon the ideas outlined in :pep:`441` and makes the deployment of Python applications as simple as cp. pex files may even include multiple platform-specific Python distributions, meaning that a single pex file can be portable across Linux and OS X. pex is released under the Apache License 2.0.
+spirit of virtualenvs. pex is an expansion upon the ideas outlined in :pep:`441` and makes the deployment of Python applications as simple as cp. pex files may even include multiple platform-specific Python distributions, meaning that a single pex file can be portable across Linux and macOS. pex is released under the Apache License 2.0.

 Configuration management